Ski Day Potato Soup

 You don’t need much cream to do the job, but it adds a nice touch in my opinion.

-While you could just serve this soup as-is or with some crusty bread, I decided to pull out some toppings to jazz it up.
+While you could just serve this Crockpot Potato Soup as-is or with some crusty bread, I decided to pull out some toppings to jazz it up.

 All of these are pretty easy to get ready with the one exception being the tortilla strips.
 They are maybe my favorite soup topper of all time!